 One small step in technology, one giant leap for mothers

 NASA technology originally designed to save astronauts is now saving mothers.
-This Mother’s Day, UNICEF is showcasing the “NASG,” a life-saving garment for women.
+UNICEF showcases the “NASG,” a life-saving garment for women.

 In May last year, Emma, 34, was giving birth to her fourth child.
 She was prepared for this special moment, as were the healthcare workers in her village of Kirakira in Papua New Guinea.
 However, there were complications, and Emma began to lose a significant amount of blood.